theodoretripp/air-stable/myreadme.md

 ## DONE

 1. Guest may register as a `User`
-2. 1.
-Guest may log in
+1. Guest may log in
 1. `User` may create a Stall
 1. `User` may see a list of available `Stall`s
 1. `User` may tag a stall with a rentalrequest (still need to take out intermediate step.)
 1. `User` may search stalls, address, request.
+1. `User` may sear stalls by location